mull-project/mull/README.md

 ## Installation

-You can install Mull using prebulit packages (TBD) or build it yourself from sources as described here: [Hacking on Mull](/docs/documentation/hacking.md#local-development-setup)
+You can install Mull using [prebulit packages](https://github.com/mull-project/mull/releases) or build it yourself from sources as described here: [Hacking on Mull](/docs/documentation/hacking.md#local-development-setup)

 ## Usage